-- Ormonde has a 100% interest (subject to staged payments to local Spanish company Nueva Tharsis S.A.) in a mining concession at La Zarza which covers a total area of 12.8 square kilometres in the Iberian Pyrite Belt.
-The Mining Concession is currently held in the name of Nueva Tharsis S.A.
+- Ormonde has a 100% interest (subject to staged payments to local Spanish company Nueva Tharsis S.A.) in a mining concession at La Zarza.
+The Mining Concession is currently held by Nueva Tharsis S.A.

 - The concession covers a polymetallic masive sulphide body dominated by pyrite but containing significant zones of copper, zinc and gold mineralisation.

 - In 2008, the Company completed a feasibility study on developing an underground mine recovering copper, lead, zinc, gold and silver in to metal concentrates via flotation.
 The study recommended that the potential for further copper resources be investigated to improve the project economics.